 - Your game comes with a WiFi antenna that connects to the motherboard.
 Access this area by removing the backdoor. - Ensure that the thin wires from this component are properly connected.
-If not due to shaking during transport, they are fastened using a small screwdriver. - Please refer to the next section below for full wireless setup.
+If not due to shaking during transport, they are fastened using a small screwdriver. - Please refer to the next section below for full wireless setup by using the Alan-1 Game Grid App